rebelvg/framework.VR/readme.txt

 [] spawn murshun_spectator_reviveAllPlayers_fnc;
 in your tasks.
 Execute only once from the server side.
 If base_marker is not present, they will respawn on the position they first spawned in.
+Or respawn people at a specific location using example below.
+[getMarkerPos "base_marker"] spawn murshun_spectator_reviveAllPlayers_fnc;
+Or use any other command that returns coordinates.

 Recommended settings for TVT missions. description.ext - enableDebugConsole = 0;